KD2199/MY_VOTING/README.md

 # MY_VOTING
-Now a days everything is made on the digital platform as faster and easily.I Used the same thought and developed the web based voting portal for users.
+Now a days everything is made on the digital platform as faster and easily.
+This is a web-based application for the election process.
+So new candidate can apply for participating in election through web portal and the apllication will be verify by election commission.
+Also voter can cast their votes and see live polling, result, candidate details ,etc on the web portal.
-In This user can easily create their account and using that they can cast their vote,see details of leader,live poll of election and many more.

-Technology Used : Python Django/HTML/CSS/SQLite